XCTEQ/XCFit/README.md

-# Step by Step Video Demo
+# Step by Step Video Demo: OLD Version

 You can watch step by step video demo on Youtube.
 Click the link below